SamG101-Developer/SPP-Primer-2/Writerside/topics/2-9-Operators.md

 The equality operator has 2 different uses, handled by the compiler.
 If the left-hand-side is an owned object, then the `std::ops::Eq::eq` method is used.
 If the left-hand-side is a borrow, then the right-hand-side must also be a borrow, and the equality is determined by whether the two borrows borrow the same owned object.
+This applies to immutable and mutable borrows, but due to the law of exclusivity, given 1 mutable borrow existing for an object, another mutable or immutable borrow of the same type is guaranteed to be a different object, and as such the result will be `false`.